Photography And Why Being Right May Not Matter

 Art Appreciation Is A Very Human Experience

-I suspect how you felt about this particular artwork, when you first viewed it, would have been based upon pre-conceived expectations (e.g., the Mona Lisa); the environment in which it’s housed and the actual viewing experience; and your level of comfort at the time compared to how it’s presented and how you feel about that and yourself when looking at the reproduction.
+I suspect how you felt about this particular artwork, when you first viewed it, would have been based upon pre-conceived expectations (e.g., the Mona Lisa); the environment in which it’s housed and the actual viewing experience; and your level of comfort at the time.

 The Relationship Between Artist and Audience